Packing for One

 - Bring only things that can be re-purposed and worn more than once.

-- Keep color coordination in mind.
-Neutral colors (black, navy, khaki) dress up easily and are extremely versatile.
+- Keep colour coordination in mind.
+Neutral colours (black, navy, khaki) dress up easily and are extremely versatile.

 - Choose fabrics that resist wrinkling, or look good wrinkled.

 Consider bringing a small amount of laundry soap and washing a few things out to extend your wardrobe.
 If you wring your hand-washed items out really well, they can dry over the course of a day in your hotel room.
 Visiting a launderette is also a fun way to get a taste of local flair!